 How do I sign up?

 If you are a faculty member or an undergraduate student, you may initiate the arrangement and participate in the program, click the Classroom to Table application link above to submit a request.

 Before submitting your reservation request, you should have already confirmed with everyone in your group that they are able to attend the gathering on reservation date/time that you will be requesting.

 Where do the meals take place?

 At this time we have five partner restaurants in Harvard Square who are set up to receive payment directly from the College in order to cover the meal costs: Grafton Street (1230 Mass.
 Ave) for lunch and dinner, Park Restaurant (59 JFK St) for dinner only, Russell House Tavern (14 JFK St) for lunch and dinner, The Hourly Oyster House (15 Dunster St) for lunch only, and Temple Bar (1688 Mass.
 Ave) for dinner only.

 What happens once I submit the reservation request?

 What if I need to cancel a reservation because all or part of our group can no longer make the reservation day/time?

-If you have a same-day cancellation, please contact the Classroom to Table Program office at 617-998-0840 or firstname.lastname@example.org as soon as possible.
+If you have a same-day cancellation, please contact the Classroom to Table Program office at 617-998-0840 or email@example.com as soon as possible.
 Our office will follow up with restaurant and cancel the reservation.
 Note that our office closes at 4pm and is not open on the weekends.
 For all other cancellations, please click on the Classroom to Table application link above to access the reservation you need to cancel.
 We hope that you are able to reschedule for another day, but you will need to submit a new reservation request with the new information in order to do so.
 Remember: since faculty must be present at all C2T gatherings, if a faculty member can no longer attend the gathering on the confirmed date, you must cancel the reservation.

 What if the invited faculty member can no longer attend the reserved gathering?

 Can I be reimbursed for a gathering that was not booked by the Classroom to Table program?